-You can read more about the book (and get free extracts) at the book’s website:
+You can read lots more more about the book at the Rosenfeld website:

 I’m in!
 How do I RSVP?

 To join, simply RSVP here and come along on the night with your book or eBook, questions, thoughts and opinions!
 If you can’t make it, please reverse your RSVP early so there is room for someone else.

 Do I Need to Read the Book?

 Yes (well, at least some of it!).
 Our discussions will be about the book and the topics and ideas that it includes.
 You’ll get so much more out of book club by having read some or all of the book.

 The publishers, Rosenfeld Media have kindly provided UX Melbourne with a discount – just quote UXMELB when ordering online!
 So for about $20AUD, you can download the e-book and start reading today:

 Give The Summary and Get a Free Copy